Yusuke Kodama: Wrestling New Classic (2012–2014)

 On April 5, 2012, Tajiri announced the follow-up promotion to Smash, Wrestling New Classic (WNC), which would hold its first event on April 26.
 Prior to WNC's first show, Kodama returned to New Japan to participate in the Road to the Super Jr. 2Days Tournament and was eliminated in the first round by Black Tiger.
 At WNC Before the Dawn, Kodama teamed up with Lin Byron to defeat Aki Shizuku and Koji Doi.
 In May, Kodama went on his first tour of Mexico, wrestling under a mask as 14K.
-14K debuted for International Wrestling Revolution Group on May 13, teaming up with Douki and Secret Sasuke and losing to Argenis, Fénix and Super Fly.
+14K debuted for the International Wrestling Revolution Group on May 13, teaming up with Douki and Secret Sasuke and losing to Argenis, Fénix and Super Fly.
 He also participated in Copa High Power Internacional Torneo Cibernetico which was a 16-man Mexico vs Japan match which Mexico won.

 At WNC Starting Over, Kodama and Byron teamed up with Último Dragón to defeat Josh O'Brien, Tomoka Nakagawa and Yoshiaki Yago.
 On May 26, Kodama teamed up with Yo-Hey to take on the reunited Unholy Alliance (Tajiri and Mikey Whipwreck) in a hardcore match which the Unholy Alliance won.
 Kodama would return to his jobber status, continuing to lose to more experienced opposition to gain experience.
-In the semi final of the Kito Cup 2012, Kodama teamed up with Daisuke Harada and Hoshito Takahashi to lose to Jiro Kuroshio, Lin Byron and Tsubasa.
+In the semi-final of the Kito Cup 2012, Kodama teamed up with Daisuke Harada and Hoshito Takahashi to lose to Jiro Kuroshio, Lin Byron and Tsubasa.
 With Ohara and Akira turning their back on WNC, Tajiri and Kana requested the aid of Kodama for a short period of time in August.
 Tajiri and Kana would continue to lose at the hands of Akira and his followers, with Kodama often losing the fall, and therefore replaced him with Mikey Whipwreck.
 On November 26, Kodama entered the WNC Championship tournament, but was defeated in his first round match by Tommy Dreamer.
 In mid-2013, Kodama turned on Tajiri and the WNC Seikigun and jumped to Akira's Synapse stable.

 On June 18, 2014, Tajiri announced that WNC would be going inactive following June 26.
 Effective July 1, six former WNC wrestlers, Kodama included, transferred over to the Wrestle-1 promotion.